-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 FORM 10-K

-FORM 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+?
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024

-For the fiscal year ended December 31, 2023
+For the fiscal year ended Dec ember 31, 2024

+or

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+?
+TRANSITION REPORT F · ·) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from Commission File Number 1-134
+For the transition period from to

+Commission File Numb per 1-134

-CURTISS-WRIGHT CORPORATION
+CURTISS-WRIGHT COR PORATION

-(Exact name of Registrant as specified in its charter)
+(Exact name of Registrant as spe ecified in its charter)

-Delaware 13-0612970
+Delawa re 13-0612970

-(State or other jurisdiction of incorporation or organization) (I.R.S.
+(State or other jurisdiction organizate (I.R.S.
 Employer Identification No.)

-130 Harbour Place Drive, Suite 300 Davidson, North Carolina
+130 Harbour Place [Drive, Suite 300

+Davidson, No orth Carolina 28036

-(Address of principal executive offices)
+(Address of principal e executive offices) (Zip Code)

-(Zip Code)

-Registrant's telephone number, including area code: (704) 869-4600
+Re gistrant's telephone number, including area code: (704) 869-4600

-Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Se ection 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock CW New York Stock Exchange
+Title of each class Trading Symbol(s) Name of each exchange on which registered

+Common Stock CW New York Stock Exchange